 1/4 cup (60 mL) finely chopped red onion

 Cook the wild rice for 10-15 minutes (see Tips) in a large (covered) pot of boiling salted water.
 (Add lots of water.
-You'll be draining off extra water at the very end.)
-Give the rice a stir at the half-way mark and before adding the lentils - stir well to ensure the rice has not stuck to the bottom of the pan.
+You'll likley be draining off extra water at the very end.)
+Stir the rice at the halfway mark and before adding the lentils - stir well to ensure the rice has not stuck to the bottom of the pan.

 1 tsp (5 mL) ground cumin